 Drama is a fundamental expression of human behaviour.
 It enables students to solve problems creatively, improve their public speaking skills, develop self-discipline and boost their confidence, all of which are vital in preparation for the world of work.
-The study of drama involves the integration of the student's intellectual, physical and creative development.
 Drama develops student's ability to work in collaboration with other people, to communicate ideas while problem solving and present ideas and solutions for a better future.
 Year 8 Drama develops the student's basic social and group skills necessary for meaningful drama to take place.
-They will learn how to distinguish the different forms and genres of drama through class discussions and small group workshops.
-Students will also develop the ability to devise, improvise and create credible characterisations through small group performances and explore the techniques and conventions of staged theatre.
+They learn how to distinguish the different forms and genres of drama through class discussions and small group workshops.
+Students develop the ability to devise, improvise and create credible characterisations through small group performances and explore the techniques and conventions of staged theatre.

-- > To ensure students can speak confidently and audibly before an audience, without breaking concentration. - > To give students experience in improvisation and movement, both individually and in small groups. - > To educate students to develop believable characters through improvisation and scripted works. - > To help students constructively discuss what they are learning and arm them with tools to improve their performance. - > To express emotion and tell a story through physical and facial expression. - > To allow students to use drama to explore and express their individual and social identities. - > Identify the techniques and conventions of theatre performance.
+- > Ensure students can speak confidently and audibly before an audience, without breaking concentration - > Give students experience in improvisation and movement, both individually and in small groups - Educate students to develop believable characters through improvisation and scripted works - > Help students constructively discuss what they are learning and how to improve their performance - > To express emotion and tell a story through physical and facial expression - Allow students to use drama to explore and express their individual and social identities

+Identify the techniques and conventions of theatre performance